 The finale took place on Saturday, March 4, 2017 in the Stadthalle Heidelberg.
 The 1st prize, endowed with 15,000 euros, donated by the Manfred Lautenschläger Foundation, went to the baritone Samuel Hasselhorn from Germany.
 The 2nd prize and 7,500 euros went to the US mezzo-soprano Clara Osowski.
 Two awards were given to baritone Jóhann Kristinsson from Iceland: the 3rd prize (5,000 euros) and the audience prize, which was originally unendowed, but got spontaneously endowed with 5,000 euros by an anonymous sponsor.
 The baritones André Baleiro from Portugal and Modestas Sedlevicius from Lithuania received promotional prizes (2,500 euros), and the best pianists were Spain's Victoria Guerrero and Ukraine's Anna Anstett (2,500 euros).

-The jury included Thomas Quasthoff (chair), Brigitte Fassbaender, Bernada Fink, John Gilhooly, Charlotte Lehmann, Felicity Lott, Helga Machreich, Dominique Meyer and Richard Stokes.
+The jury included Thomas Quasthoff (chair), Brigitte Fassbaender, Bernarda Fink, John Gilhooly, Charlotte Lehmann, Felicity Lott, Helga Machreich, Dominique Meyer and Richard Stokes.

 The vocal repertoire included songs by Franz Schubert, Robert Schumann and Wolfgang Rihm.